-78. Internal controls shall be designed to ensure that each key risk has a policy, process or other measure, as well as a control to ensure that such policy, process or other measure is being applied and works as intended.
-Internal controls shall help provide comfort that financial and management information is reliable, timely and complete and that the regulated financial institution is in compliance with its various obligations, including applicable laws and regulations.
+67. Internal controls shall be designed to ensure that each key risk has a policy, process or other measure, as well as a control to ensure that such policy, process or other measure is being applied and works as intended.
+Internal controls shall help provide comfort that financial and management information is reliable, timely and complete and that the Regulated Financial Institution is in compliance with its various obligations, including applicable laws and regulations.

-Internal Auditor
+Chief Internal Auditor

-- 79. Every regulated financial institution shall have an internal auditor (IA) as set out in Appendix 1 who shall be an independent key management personnel who has no involvement in the audited activities and business line responsibilities of the regulated financial institution.
-The IA shall be competent to examine all areas in which the regulated financial institution operates and shall; - (i) have the professional competence to collect and analyze financial information as well as evaluate audit evidence and to communicate with the stakeholders of the internal audit function.

-(ii) possess sufficient knowledge of auditing techniques and methodologies.
+- 68. Every Regulated Financial Institution shall have a Chief Internal Auditor (CIA) as set out in Appendix 1 who shall be an independent Key Management Personnel who has no involvement in the audited activities and business line responsibilities of the Regulated Financial Institution.
+The CIA shall be competent to examine all areas in which the Regulated Financial Institution operates and shall; - a) have the professional competence to collect and analyze financial information as well as evaluate audit evidence and to communicate with the stakeholders of the internal audit function: - b) possess sufficient knowledge of auditing techniques and methodologies;